Organization of the United States Coast Guard: Admiral

 The Commandant of the Coast Guard is the Coast Guard's most senior officer, who, by law, holds the rank of admiral.
 The commandant is selected for a four-year term, which may be renewed for additional four-year periods.
-The current incumbent is Admiral Linda L. Fagan, who replaced Admiral Karl L. Schultz on June 1, 2022.
+The acting commandant is Admiral Kevin E. Lunday, who replaced Admiral Linda L. Fagan on January 21, 2025 after Fagan was relieved before the end of her term.

-The Vice Commandant of the Coast Guard is Admiral Steven D. Poulin, who replaced Admiral Linda L. Fagan on May 31, 2022.
+The Vice Commandant of the Coast Guard is Admiral Kevin E. Lunday, who replaced Admiral Steven D. Poulin on June 13, 2024.

 Vice admiral

-The commander of the Atlantic Area is Vice Admiral Kevin E. Lunday.
+The commander of the Atlantic Area is Vice Admiral Nathan A. Moore.

-The commander of the Pacific Area is Vice Admiral Michael F. McAllister.
+The acting commander of the Pacific Area is Rear Admiral Joseph R. Buzzella.

-The deputy commandant for operations is Vice Admiral Scott A. Buschman.
+The acting deputy commandant for operations is Rear Admiral Shannon N. Gilreath.

-The deputy commandant for mission support is Vice Admiral Paul F. Thomas.
+The deputy commandant for mission support is Vice Admiral Thomas G. Allan Jr.

 Rear admiral and rear admiral (lower half)

 There are approximately 48 rear admirals in the Coast Guard who are either in the rank of rear admiral or rear admiral (lower half).
 Positions held by rear admirals include the commanders of each of the nine Coast Guard Districts, the nine assistant commandants, and the deputies to each of the vice admirals.
 They are also located at Coast Guard Headquarters, Department of Defense commands, and other Coast Guard commands.

-The superintendent of the United States Coast Guard Academy is Rear Admiral William G. Kelly.
+The superintendent of the United States Coast Guard Academy is Rear Admiral Michael J. Johnston.

 The Coast Guard also utilizes members of the civilian Senior Executive Service (SES) to serve as executives within the organization.
 There are approximately 18 SES officials in the Coast Guard as of Fiscal Year 2017.